-A helix is the ultimate model train elevator.
+A helix is the ultimate model train elevator—a spiral track configuration that allows the train to ascend and descend in sweeping circles or curves.
 Large or small, short or tall, there is nothing quite like watching a train climb above itself like a giant snake.
-A helix is sure to be a center of attention on any model railroad.
+A helix is sure to be a center of attention on any model railroad layout.

-A helix can also be an intimidating construction project for any skill level.
-No matter how large, a helix can be broken down into very manageable pieces.
-If you can build a conventional grade, you can build a helix.
-The secret is all in the planning.
+Building helix can be an intimidating construction project for any skill level.
+But no matter how large, it becomes a manageable process if you break the construction of the helix down into small, clearly defined steps.
+If you have the skills to build a track layout on a conventional grade, you can also build a helix.
+You can easily plan your own custom helix, but dozens of detailed online plans developed by skilled amateurs are also available.
+Adapting an existing helix plan to your situation is not hard—the secret is all in the planning.

 01 of 05